 The Fostering Black Bear Success Program connects students from a foster care background with available and needed resources both on campus and in the community.

-Identified participants are able to receive case-management services through the Points-of-Contact at Penn Highlands.
-Our staff can assist with any and all aspects of college enrollment, including but not limited to:
+Identified participants can receive case-management services through the Points-of-Contact at Penn Highlands.
+Our staff can assist with all aspects of college enrollment, including but not limited to:

 - Application, financial aid assistance, and academic advising.

 - Obtaining verification of foster care status on or after age 16.

 - Assistance in accessing available Federal and State financial aid resources, and scholarship and grant opportunities including the Chafee Grant and the Fostering Independence Tuition Waiver Program.

 - Serve as a liaison with community resources and offices.

 What Financial Support is Available for Foster Youth?